Skillz hits $400 million revenue run rate with mobile esports platform

 It took skills more than 36 months to generate its first $50 million annual run rate, and it took just eight to hit a $100 million run rate in May 2017.
 Since that time, Skillz has continued its impressive growth spurt.

 The company now runs over two million tournaments a day, double the volume from its last financial announcement in April.
-The platform now powers esports competitions for 13,000 game studios, nearly double the 8,000 studios announced in April 2018.
+The platform now operates esports competitions for 13,000 game studios, nearly double the 8,000 studios announced in April 2018.
 With more than 18 million players, Skillz has awarded over $300 million in prizes and has hosted over 800 million tournaments.

 The past 5 months have marked record growth for Skillz, as the company awarded over $100 million in prizes across nearly half a billion competitions.